pietern/goestools/docs/guides/minimal_receiver.rst

-* The grid dish antenna has a female Type N connector so to connect it to the SAWbird we need a male Type N to male SMA adapter (in the picture you see the adapter and an SMA-M to SMA-M jumper).
+* The grid dish antenna has a female Type N connector so to connect it to the SAWbird we need a male Type N to male SMA adapter (in the picture you see the adapter and an male SMA to male SMA jumper).
-* The NooElec SAWbird is connected to the grid dish antenna on the input and the RTL-SDR on the output.
-It is powered from the Pi over USB (the bias tee version of the SAWbird has a micro-USB connector).
+* The NooElec SAWBird is connected to the grid dish antenna on the input and the RTL-SDR on the output.
+It is powered by the Pi over USB (the bias tee version of the SAWBird has a micro-USB connector).
-* The RTL-SDR is connected to the SAWbird with an SMA-M to SMA-M jumper.
+* The RTL-SDR is connected to the SAWBird with an male SMA to male SMA jumper.
 * In this setup, the Pi gets its power over USB.
 * In this setup, the Pi is connected to the network over Ethernet.